KuldeepAshok/Hello-world/README.md

 You can simply run the application with `java -jar build/libs/dropwizard-gradle-master server src/dist/config/helloworld.yml`.

+If you want ot deply it to Heroku, follow below steps : git clone git@github.com:KuldeepAshok/Hello-world.git : heroku login loginID:password

+:cd hello-world

+:heroku create
+:git push heroku master
+:heroku ps:scale web=1
+:heroku open

+It will provide you a link which should be appended with /kuldeep/n where n is number for which nth fibonacii number should be calculated
+Ex: For me provided linl was : https://powerful-taiga-2449.herokuapp.com/ and final link was https://powerful-taiga-2449.herokuapp.com/kuldeep/1000000

 ## Gradle Application Plugin

 An alternative to creating a fat JAR is using the [Gradle Application Plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html).